Jaycbee/Precedence-Climbing/README.md

 # Precedence-Climbing
-A simple Lua implementation of a Precedence-Climbing expression parser
+A Lua implementation of a Precedence-Climbing expression parser (2021).